St Peter & St Paul's Church, Gringley-on-the-Hill

 St Peter & St Paul's Church is a Grade II* listed parish church in the Church of England in Gringley-on-the-Hill.

 History

 The church dates from the 13th century and has been added to or restored in every century since.
 The south aisle was added in 1910 - 1912 for Revd.
 Charles Bailey.

-The church is in a joint benefice with:
+Since 2022, St Peter & St Paul's has belonged to the Oswaldbeck Benefice, a union of six parishes that also includes the following neighbouring churches: